A wavelet-adaptive method for multiscale simulation of turbulent flows in flying insects: Abstract

 \section{Abstract}

-We present a wavelet-based adaptive method for computing 3D flows in complex, time-dependent geometries, implemented on massively parallel computers.
-The incompressible fluid is modeled with an artificial compressibility approach in order to avoid the solution of elliptical problems.
+We present a wavelet-based adaptive method for computing 3D multiscale flows in complex, time-dependent geometries, implemented on massively parallel computers.
+While our focus is on simulations of flapping insects, it can be used for other flow problems.
+We model the incompressible fluid with an artificial compressibility approach in order to avoid solving elliptical problems.
 No-slip and in/outflow boundary conditions are imposed using volume penalization.
 The governing equations are discretized on a locally uniform Cartesian grid with centered finite differences, and integrated in time with a Runge--Kutta scheme, both of 4th order.
-The domain is partitioned into cubic blocks with equidistant grids and, for each block, biorthogonal interpolating wavelets are used as refinement indicators and prediction operators.
-Thresholding of wavelet coefficients allows to introduce dynamically evolving grids and the adaption strategy tracks the solution in both space and scale.
-Blocks are distributed among MPI processes and the global topology of the grid is encoded in a tree-like data structure.
-Analyzing the different physical and numerical parameters allows balancing their individual error contributions and thus ensures optimal convergence while minimizing computational effort.
-Different validation tests score accuracy and performance of our new open source code, \texttt{WABBIT} (Wavelet Adaptive Block-Based solver for Interactions with Turbulence), on massively parallel computers using fully adaptive grids.
-Flow simulations of flapping insects demonstrate its applicability to complex, bio-inspired problems. (\href{https://github.com/adaptive-cfd/WABBIT}{https://github.com/adaptive-cfd/WABBIT}).
+The domain is partitioned into cubic blocks with different resolution and, for each block, biorthogonal interpolating wavelets are used as refinement indicators and prediction operators.
+Thresholding the wavelet coefficients allows to generate dynamically evolving grids, and an adaption strategy tracks the solution in both space and scale.
+Blocks are distributed among MPI processes and the grid topology is encoded using a tree-like data structure.
+Analyzing the different physical and numerical parameters allows us to balance their errors and thus ensures optimal convergence while minimizing computational effort.
+Different validation tests score accuracy and performance of our new open source code, \texttt{WABBIT}.
+Flow simulations of flapping insects demonstrate its applicability to complex, bio-inspired problems.